 Once you’ve received aid with the FAFSA® once, you may assume that it will be easy to continue getting the same level of aid throughout your college career.
+But you may need help regaining FAFSA® eligibility if you lose it.
 While this is the case for some students, there are many things that can trip you up along the way.
-If you’ve found that you’re currently ineligible to receive aid with the FAFSA®, you should act fast to regain your eligibility as soon as possible.
+If you’ve found that you’re currently ineligible to receive aid with the FAFSA®, regaining FAFSA® eligibility needs to happen as soon as possible.

 There are several financial situations that may cause you to lose your financial aid.
 If you neglect to make the appropriate payments on an existing federal student loan, it will go into default.
 You’ll need to get your loans out of default before you’ll qualify for additional loans with the FAFSA®.
 Speak to your lender about how you can get back on track.

 If you have property that’s subject to a judgment lien, this will impact your FAFSA® eligibility.
 You need to pay the debt off or make arrangements to do so in a timely manner.

 In some cases, students have accidentally received more federal aid than they were supposed to.
 If you’re getting aid beyond what you expected, you should alert your lender immediately.
 If you simply take the money, you may find that you have to repay the additional amount before you’re eligible for a new loan the following year.

 Speak with Your School About Regaining FAFSA® Eligibility